cmelocode/course_advanced_dbt/README.md

 #### Models
 - The primary key column must have not_null and unique schema tests.
+- Columns that were tested for not_null, uniqueness, and accepted_values in source or staging models do not need to be     retested in downtream models unless there are logic or joins applied that could change the results.
+Otherwise, below testing guidelines should be followed.
 - All boolean columns must have an accepted_values schema test.
 The accepted values are true and false.
 - Columns that contain category values must have an accepted_values schema test.
 - Columns that should never be null must have a not_null schema test.